danigrim/banking-data-challenge/README.md

     |_ db_connection.py *Functions establishing and closing connection to PostgreSQL database<br />
     |_ utils.py *Functions implementing functionalities such as merging and sorting tables, getting column names for tables and more<br />
     |_ fraud_analytics.py *Functions performing analysis for part 2<br />

+## Clarification points
+	* For the analysis pertaining to characteristics of the customer, the command drop_duplicates(["customer_id"], keep="first") was 	used to avoid averages and data distributions to be skewed towards the data for customers that perform multiple transactions. <br />
+	* This analysis is restricted to the information available in the database.
+I recognize that, for example, for card family ranking analysis, it is possible that having more data points would lead to different conclusions about the limits of each ranking.